Ajay Barsatilal Shahu

 9. Anxiety or Restlessness

 If you notice any of these signs, particularly difficulty breathing, chest discomfort, or coughing up blood, get medical help right away.
-Pulmonary embolism is a medical emergency, and early treatment can save lives.
+PE is a medical emergency, and early treatment can save lives.
 Recognizing the symptoms early and acting promptly can make a huge difference in handling this condition effectively.

 Pulmonary Embolism Treatment